floledermann/mapmap.js/README.md

 ### Credits

-If you use mapmap.js in research and publish a paper about your work, please cite the following publication:
+If you use mapmap.js in research and publish a paper about your work, please cite the following publication ([BibTex Entry](http://publik.tuwien.ac.at/showbibtex.php?ID=239910)):

-Ledermann, F. (2015) *mapmap.js: A high-level client-side API for interactive thematic maps*.
+> Ledermann, F. (2015) *mapmap.js: A high-level client-side API for interactive thematic maps*.
 In: M. Brovelli et. al. (Eds.)
 "FOSS4G Europe Como 2015" Geomatics Workbooks, 12 (2015), ISSN: 1591-092X; p.
 581 - 582.
-[BibTex Entry](http://publik.tuwien.ac.at/showbibtex.php?ID=239910)

 ## More information